Siluryan/Formando-Devops/desafio-devops/Warehouse/README.md

 Configure Flux to build and apply the kustomize directory located in the podinfo repository.

-Use the flux create command to create a Kustomization that applies the podinfo deployment.
+Use the flux create command to create a Kustomization that applies the podinfo deployment:

 ```
 flux create kustomization podinfo \